Gothic-Modding-Community/gmc/docs/zengin/scripts/general_info/pitfalls.md

     // something else
 };
 ```
-whenever `do_something()` is called it leaves an extra value `my_val` on the data stack.
+Whenever `do_something()` is called it leaves an extra value `my_val` on the data stack.
 Since there is no code that consumes this value (there could be, more on that later - but it is not a good way of doing things) it stays on the stack forever (until the engine clears the entire stack).
 This is, of course, a problem and can lead to stack overflows.

 ### Function calls as statements
-Daedalus does not support function calls as statements, when oyu call a function in daedalus and it returns a value, even if you do not assign it to anything.
+Daedalus does not support function calls as statements, when you call a function in daedalus and it returns a value, even if you do not assign it to anything.
 This results in values being pushed to the stack, that will not be consumed and can result in a stack voerflow.
 Or it will be consumed by a function with an error in it...

 In the following example, each add_item returns an int.
-The data stack
 ```dae
 // let's call `func int add_item(var C_NPC npc, var C_ITEM itm, var int amnt)` func int create_trader_items(var C_NPC trader) {